oodmumc3/free-ai-coding-kor/README.md

 ---

 > Know the official limits or models?
 Share a link in an issue or PR to update the information.

+---

+## Methodology / Assumptions

+- **Goal**: Compare agentic coding systems by their access to frontier models.
+- **[1] Requests to hours**: 60 requests ≈ 1 AI-assisted coding hour (based on real-world task simulation).
+- **[2] Tokens to hours**: ~10k tokens ≈ 1 coding hour (when vendors publish tokens, not requests).
+- **[3] Chats/Credits to hours**: Multi-turn agentic chats and prompt credits are assumed equivalent to single requests for estimation purposes.
+- If you spot an error or missing source link, please open an issue or a pull request.